Indraprastha Institute of Information Technology, Delhi: Funding

 The land and infrastructure of IIIT-D is funded by the Government of Delhi.

-A grant of Rs 4,21,00,000 (4CR) has been earmarked for the development of the IIIT-D Innovation & Incubation Center by the Department of Science of Technology, Government of India.
+A grant of Rs 4,21,00,000 (4CR) has been earmarked for the development of the IIIT-D Innovation & Incubation Center by the Department of Science of technology, Government of India.

-The university reported an expenditure of Rs '58,79,45,226'(58CR) in the financial year of 2018-2019.
+The university reported an expenditure of Rs '58,79,45,226'(58CR) in the financial year of 2018–2019.

 Governance

 IIIT-Delhi was established by the Government of Delhi in 2008 as per the IIIT-Delhi Act.
 The IIIT-Delhi Act ensures administrative and academic autonomy.
-The General Council is the highest body overseeing the institute, and advises the Vice-Chancellor.
-The Chancellor of the Institute is the Lt.
-Governor of Delhi, who also chairs the General Council of the Institute.
-The Board of Governors consists of the Director, the Chairman, four experts, two government nominees and two professors.
-The Board decides the salaries, the number of positions and selects the four experts.
-The Senate and Board can start degrees/programs.
+The general council is the highest body overseeing the institute, and advises the vice-chancellor.
+The chancellor of the institute is the Lieutenant Governor of Delhi, who also chairs the general council of the institute.
+The board of governors consists of the director, the chairman, four experts, two government nominees and two professors.
+The board decides the salaries, the number of positions and selects the four experts.
+The Senate and board can start degrees/programs.
 The Senate is empowered to take all academic decisions.
-The Institute's operational head is the Director.
-Overall policy making and governance rests with the Board of Governors (BOG).
+The institute's operational head is the director.
+Overall policy making and governance rests with the board of governors (BOG).

-B.Tech Programs

-The institute has the following B.Tech programs: